encode/django-rest-framework/docs/api-guide/exceptions.md

 **Signature:** `ParseError(detail=None)`

-Raised if the request contains malformed data when accessing `request.DATA` or `request.FILES`.
+Raised if the request contains malformed data when accessing `request.data`.

 By default this exception results in a response with the HTTP status code "400 Bad Request".